-Search Gro up Supervisor Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authority Reports to Security Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts Role Responsibilities The Search Group Supervisor coordinates and implements all search activities required during a response.
-Planning how a search will be conducted.
+Search Gro up Supervisor Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authori ty Reports to Security Branch Director Forms / Tools 201 Incident Briefing Forn Public Information Scripts n, Incident Action Plan, 214a Individual Activity L og, Role Responsibilities ervisor coordinates and activities required during Planning how a search will be conducted.
 This may include searching for missing personnel and / or confirming the existence of threats to personnel, equipment or facilities.
 If searching for people, the Search Group may be required to conduct evacuation of injured personnel identified during the search.
 The Search Group Supervisor plans the conduct of the search and coordinates personnel conducting the search.
-The Search Group Supervisor reports to the Security Branch Director.
-Ensuring the safety of Search Group personnel.
+The Search Group Supervisor reports to the Ensuring the safety of Search Group personnel.
 Coordinating Search Group activities.
-Providing regular updates to the Security Branch Director on the progress of Search Group activities. • See complete Role G uide for further details.
+Providing regular updates to the Security Branch Director on the progress of Search Group activities.
+Security Branch Directo See complete Role G uide for further details.
 Digital vers ion is available at The Pipel line.
 Hard copies are available in the ICP.